gregdionne/mcbasic/README.md

 `tasm6801 <yourprogram.asm>`

-If you use [this](https://github.com/gregdionne/tasm6801) version, it will generate a .C10 suitable for loading in an emulator.
+If you use [this](https://github.com/gregdionne/tasm6801) version, it will generate a .C10 suitable for loading in an emulator via CLOADM.
 I'll eventually&#8312; bundle the assembler into the compiler as well, so this step may be unnecessary in the future.

+For playback into a real TRS-80 MC-10 you can try compiling Cirian Anscomb's [cas2wav](https://www.6809.org.uk/dragon/cas2wav-0.8.tar.gz) program to convert a .C10 to .WAV
+I'll eventually&#8312; bundle .WAV creation into the assembler as well, so this step may be also unnecessary in the future.

 ### Notes